Saturday | August 24th 2019 | 9am – 6pm

 N.L.A.S.
 Fairgrounds in Almonte, Ontario

-With mini games and free admission for kids and the picturesque Mississippi River as the backdrop, the Almonte Games have a reputation not only as having the prettiest site but also as being the friendliest Games on the Ontario circuit.
+With Mini-Highland Games and free admission for kids 11 & under, and the picturesque Mississippi River as the backdrop, the Almonte Games have a reputation not only as having the prettiest site but also as being the friendliest Games on the Ontario circuit.

 Due to its location in the Nation’s Capital, the band is frequently called upon to perform at official functions related to the visits of the Royal Family and heads of state.
 It has represented the Canadian Forces on numerous engagements including NORAD-sponsored activities, the Edinburgh Military Tattoo, and Canada’s 1967 Centennial Military Tattoo as well as events overseas.
 The band also served as duty band at the North Lanark Highland Games in 1990 and 1991.
 The band is also a familiar presence at the National Remembrance Ceremony on November 11th, Canada Day on Parliament Hill, and the Governor General’s Performing Arts Awards.

 The Royal Canadian Air Force Pipes and Drums are under the direction of Pipe Major Malcolm Odell, With the exception of the Pipe Major and Drum Sergeant, the band is comprised entirely of volunteers, both military and civilian.
 The band has multiple recordings and have most recently completed a recording to celebrate The Air force Century of Flight.
 The band wears the distinctive Royal Canadian Air Force (RCAF) tartan and looks impressive in its full highland dress.
 For more information visit their facebook page at https://www.facebook.com/RCAFPD/